Lake & Campground

 - Open May & June Thursdays 4:00 PM to 7:00 PM

 - Open May & June Friday, Saturday, Sunday 10:00 AM to 7:00 PM

 - Open June 24th to Sept.
 4th – daily 10:00 AM to 7:00 PM

-Campground Office: The friendly staff at the campground office will help you with check-in (any time after 2 pm.) and check-out (by 11 am.).
-You can also buy groceries, treats and firewood.
+Campground Office: The staff at the campground office will help you with check-in (any time after 2 pm.) and check-out (by 11 am.).
+You can also buy some grocery items, treats and firewood.

 Services: We offer laundry, bathroom and shower facilities, as well as a free sewer dump.
 There is a small fee for some services.